China–France relations: 20th century

 During World War II, Free France and China fought as allied powers against the Axis powers of Germany, Italy and Japan.
 After the invasion of France in 1940, although the newly formed Vichy France was an ally of Germany, it continued to recognize the Kuomintang government of Chiang Kai-shek—which had to flee to Chongqing in the Chinese interior after the fall of Nanjing in 1937—rather than the Japanese-sponsored Reorganized National Government of China under Wang Jingwei.
 French diplomats in China remained accredited to the government in Chongqing.
+In 1943, China again reiterated through its government-published book, China Handbook (1937–1943), that its southernmost territory was the Paracels, specifically Triton Island.

 On 18 August 1945 in Chongqing, while the Japanese were still occupying Kwangchow Wan following the surrender, a French diplomat from the Provisional Government and Kuo Chang Wu, Vice-Minister of Foreign Affairs of the Republic of China, signed the Convention between the Provisional Government of the French Republic and the National Government of China for the retrocession of the Leased Territory of Kouang-Tchéou-Wan.
 Almost immediately after the last Japanese occupation troops had left the territory in late September, representatives of the French and the Chinese governments went to Fort-Bayard to proceed to the transfer of authority; the French flag was lowered for the last time on 20 November 1945.

-During the Cold War era, 1947–1991, France first established diplomatic relations with the People's Republic of China in 1964.
+In 1947, China revised its Handbook, and declaring that its southernmost territory was the Spratlys, resulting in territorial conflict with France and other claimants.
+In its revised 1947 Handbook, China stated that the Spratlys is claimed as well by the Philippines and Indochina.

 France played a minor role in the Korean War.
 In the 1950s, communist insurgents based in China repeatedly invaded and attacked French facilities in Indochina.
 After a major defeat by the Vietnamese communists at Dien Bien Phu in 1954, France pulled out and turned North Vietnam over to the Communists.
 By exiting Southeast Asia, France avoided confrontations with China.
 However, the Cultural Revolution sparked violence against French diplomats in China, and relationships cooled.
 The powerful French Communist Party generally supported the Soviet Union in the Sino-Soviet split and China had therefore a very weak base of support inside France, apart from some militant students.

+During the Suez Crisis in 1956, China condemned France and Britain and made strong statements in support of Egypt.